(All fields required)

 Children with bladder outlet obstruction do not always grow and develop normally.
 Our team begins to address this concern in the NICU by working closely with renal dietitians and families to optimize the child’s growth through nutrition.
 Sometimes this involves the use of a feeding tube.
 Children with bladder outlet obstruction also are more susceptible to kidney infections and kidney failure.
 Some may experience long-term breathing problems, bladder dysfunction and kidney issues.
 Nephrologists, pulmonologists, pediatric surgeons and urologists at Cincinnati Children’s provide highly specialized, long-term follow-up care for these children.

-A total of eight amnioports have been performed as an adjunct therapy for BOO / PUV and other genitourinary anomalies.
+A total of six amnioports have been performed as an adjunct therapy for BOO / PUV and other genitourinary anomalies.

 Click image for details.